-Many people wait until the last minute to file their income tax returns, whether taking more time to find and organize tax documents or just simple procrastination.
+Many people wait until the last minute to file their income tax returns, whether they're taking more time to find and organize tax documents, or maybe it's just simple procrastination.
 Don’t be among them!

 Fraud or ID Theft